molecula/documentation/data-ingestion/cloud/streaming/_posts/2022-04-01-ingeststreamingsource.md

 }'
 ```

 The full reference API for pushing data to an ingest endpoint can be found [here](/reference/api/cloud/api).
-For a tutorial on how to go from nothing to a database with data streaming in, see the [Getting Started page](/quick-start-guide/cloud).
+For a tutorial on how to go from nothing to a database with data streaming in, see the [Getting Started With Streaming](/data-ingestion/cloud/streaming/tutorials/cloudquickstart).